cassandra-rs/cassandra-sys-rs/README.md

 Instead it is recommended that you use the safe wrapper of this FFI interface: [cassandra-rs](https://github.com/Metaswitch/cassandra-rs).

+## Important note regarding version 0.9.0

+This branch is version 0.8.x of cassandra-sys.
+Development has begun on version 0.9.x using a newer version of bindgen, but it is not yet ready for use.
+See the [version-0.9](https://github.com/Metaswitch/cassandra-sys-rs/tree/version-0.9) branch to follow its development.
+In due course this will be merged to master, but for the moment we recommend you use version 0.8.x.

 ## License

 This code is open source, licensed under the Apache License Version 2.0 as